Gerardo Mora/Getty Images

 Disneyland Resort in Anaheim, California

 When you can go: Disneyland Park and Disney's California Adventure Park opening has been delayed indefinitely.
-They were set to open July 17, on the 65th anniversary of the park's original unveiling, but officials announced yesterday that more time is needed.
-They plan to take into account California’s safety guidelines for theme parks that the state is expected to release sometime after July 4.
+They were set to open July 17, on the 65th anniversary of the park’s original unveiling, but officials announced that more time is needed.

 Universal Orlando Resort in Florida

-When you can go: June 5 kicked off Universal Orlando Resort's phased reopening at all three of its Florida parks, including Universal Studios Florida, Universal's Islands of Adventure (home to the Wizarding World of Harry Potter) and Universal's Volcano Bay water park — and visitors are back, though not in the same numbers as before.
-The parks are keeping attendance at only 35 percent of capacity.
+When you can go: June 5 kicked off Universal Orlando Resort’s phased reopening at all three of its Florida parks, including Universal Studios Florida, Universal's Islands of Adventure (home to the Wizarding World of Harry Potter) and Universal's Volcano Bay water park — and visitors are back, though not in the same numbers as before.
+The parks are still limiting capacity (although officials won’t say to what extent).

 Visitors can either book tickets on the website in advance or walk up to a counter and purchase tickets in person the day of their visit.

 Expect most of the same safety measures employed at Disney parks.
-Food service will emphasize grab-and-go and prepackaged options, and the park promises to increase its “already aggressive cleaning and disinfection procedures."
+Visitors’ temperatures will be taken at a screening area inside the parking structure, before the security checkpoint.
+Food service will emphasize grab-and-go and prepackaged options, and the park promises to increase its “already aggressive cleaning and disinfection procedures.”

-Before you go, download the Official Universal Orlando Resort App, which you can use while you're there to preorder food for pickup at participating park restaurants.
+Before you go, download the Official Universal Orlando Resort App, which you can use while you’re there to preorder food for pickup at participating park restaurants and to get into a “virtual line” at select attractions.
 The app is also useful for real-time updates on which rides are open, potential closures and estimated wait times.

 Cedar Point in Sandusky, Ohio

-When you can go: The behemoth Ohio amusement park is opening July 9, but only to 2020 Cedar Point Season, Gold and Platinum Passholders.
-On July 11, the park will begin welcoming visitors with reservations to stay at Cedar Point Resorts properties (those guests get guaranteed entry to the theme park on each day of their overnight stay, starting the day after check-in).
-No date has been announced for when tickets will be available for the general public who don't fall into the above categories.
-There are no walk-up sales or walk-up entry to the park this summer.
+When you can go: The behemoth Ohio amusement park reopened on July 9, but only to 2020 Cedar Point Season, Gold and Platinum Passholders.
+On July 11, the park began welcoming visitors with reservations to stay at Cedar Point Resorts properties (those guests get guaranteed entry to the theme park on each day of their overnight stay, starting the day after check-in).
+And tickets are now available to all park guests, with or without reservations at resort properties, but must be reserved in advance and booked through the park’s website (walk-up ticket sales and walk-up entry are not available this summer).
+When you go online to book the day of your visit, you’re given a selection of open time slots to choose from for when you’d like to arrive.

 Hersheypark in Hershey, Pennsylvania